Policy Positions | HPBA

 LEARN MORE ABOUT THE CURRENT STATUS

 Issue Summary: A federal tax credit recognizing the efficiency and value of today's biomass heating appliances has long been supported by the hearth industry.
 A new tax credit, Sec 25(C), created by The Inflation Reduction Act (IRA) removes our products from Sec.
 25(D) of the tax code where appliances were eligible for an uncapped 26 percent tax credit in 2021 and 2022.
 Beginning January 1, 2023, qualifying appliances are eligible for a tax credit under Sec.
 25(C).
 This new 30 percent tax credit – capped at $2,000 annually – is available for appliances installed between January 1, 2023, and December 31, 2032.
-The credit can be used on the purchase and installation costs of qualifying appliances.
+The credit can be used on the purchase and installation costs of qualifying appliances, but it is now only applicable to existing homes.
 To be eligible for the tax credit, an appliance must have a thermal efficiency of at least 75 percent per the higher heating value (HHV) of the fuel.
 More information can be found in the link above.

 EPA New Source Performance Standards (NSPS) Regulation for Wood and Pellet Heaters